 Last week I found myself shaking hands with a colorectal surgeon on the threshold of his office.
 The 10-day wait was over.
 I was so nervous I could hardly stand.
 I didn’t even register the two oncology nurses behind him.

 ‘I have good news and bad news.
-We believe its cancer but we’ve caught it early.’
+We believe its cancer but we think we’ve caught it early.’

 I fist-pumped the air.
 I think I may have whooped as well.
 I couldn’t help myself… I’d just been ‘officially’ diagnosed with cancer yet my face was beaming.
 The surgeon looked stunned but I could only think in currencies of time.
-A Stage 1-2 diagnosis bought me major surgery but a 90% shot at seeing my girls go to University.
+My diagnosis bought me major surgery but a 70% shot at seeing my girls go to University.

 I’ve had so many wonderful comments from friends and family since I shared my news.
 A few have remarked on how positive and brave I’m being.
 I don’t see myself as particularly brave.
 I’m just a mum fighting with everything I have to see my little girls grow up.
 To be there when their hearts get broken, to console or congratulate them on GCSE Results Day, to offer advice when their babies won’t sleep through the night… To be there for them, no matter what.

 That’s not being brave.
 That’s just being a mum.